Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Adapalene (Differin) Gel 0.1%

 Adapalene (Differin brand) is the prescribe-strength retinoid that's now available over-the-counter.
 It's technically gentler than retinol (adapalene is a third-generation retinoid), FDA-approved for acne, and deeply researched.
-Perfect for Night 2 if your primary concern is acne or breakouts rather than anti-aging lines. highly rated by customers from acne-prone skin cyclers who love that it's dermatology-approved and clinically proven.
+Perfect for Night 2 if your primary concern is acne or breakouts rather than anti-aging lines.
+Well-reviewed on Amazon from acne-prone skin cyclers who love that it's dermatology-approved and clinically proven.
 This is what dermatologists recommend for young skin dealing with acne — it's less irritating than tretinoin but stronger than consumer retinols.

 Pregnant women, people wanting maximum anti-aging power (traditional retinol is slightly stronger), anyone sensitive to retinoids